szetyng/HLP5/documentation.md

 |> executeLSWord
 |> executeLOAD
 ```
 `executeLS`: Checks that the effective address is divisible by four
 `executeLSWord`: Obtains the payload - which is the word stored in `RSrc`/`RContents` - from memory
-`executeLOAD`: Updates the register map field of `DataPath` to represent the payload being loaded to a register from memory, and pre- or post-indexing of `RSrc` as required.
+`executeLOAD`: Updates the register map field of `DataPath` to represent the payload being loaded to a register from memory, and pre- or post-indexing of `RSrc` as required

 #### STR
 ```